REIS202 Introduction to the Master Program in Nature-Based Tourism

 REIS200 (can be taken same semester) or similar tourism competence

 5-days of compulsory field trip in the second week of the August block.
-A summary /essay from the field trip delivered by groups must be graded as passed.
-Give feedback to others' group term paper.
+A summary from the field trip delivered by groups must be graded as passed.
+Videolog must be graded as passed.
+Give feedback to others' individual assignment and the group term paper.

 - Chronicle about nature-based tourism.
 Individual assignment.
 Counts 40%.